-If you are using the pan-drippings and juice from a cooked meat like the turkey you will not need to add very much at all.
+If you are using the pan-drippings and juice from a cooked meat like Turkey on Thanksgiving, you will not need to add a lot of seasoning.
 Below are the only things I suggest adding to help season your gravy.

 - If there is not enough liquid from the turkey you may need to add some broth

 - Salt + Pepper to taste

 Hopefully, you don’t run into errors when making your gravy.
 But if you do goof up somewhere along the way it’s not the end of the world.
 Here are some troubleshooting tips to help you when you are in a pinch.

 If your gravy gets too thick don’t panic!
 This can happen very easily from overcooking your gravy or adding too much flour.
 If your gravy is too thick just slowly whisk in more broth while your gravy is simmering.
 Once your gravy reaches the consistency you want to turn it off and remove it from the heat.
 The longer it cooks the more the liquid will evaporate so be sure to remove it from the heat when it is at your desired consistency.

 Maybe you had more broth than you realized and your gravy isn’t getting thick.
 Don’t worry too much.
 Just make more slurry and SLOWLY add it in.
 Start with a little bit, mix well, and simmer for a few minutes.
 If it’s still thin repeat.

 Too Much Seasoning